onetep-devel/documentation/developer_area.rst

    - The remaining settings are irrelevant.

-2. Boot the VM from the optical drive, install (X)ubuntu to the newly created VDI.
+2. Boot the VM from the optical drive, install ubuntu to the newly created VDI.
-   Create a single user, e.g. ``onetep`` with a password of your choice.
+   Create a single user, e.g. ``onetep`` with a password of your choice, e.g. ``onetep``.
+   Anyone with access to the VM will be able to fetch the repository, but that's about it, security-wise.
+The VM will not have SSH access.
    Turn off the VM.

 3. Detach the ISO from the optical drive.
 Boot into the freshly installed system.